History of Inuit clothing: Contemporary revival of traditional clothing

-Revitalization efforts
+General revitalization efforts

 Since the 1990s, Inuit groups have made significant efforts to preserve traditional skills and reintroduce them to younger generations in a way that is practical for the modern world.
 Many educational barriers to traditional knowledge have come down.
 By the 1990s, both the residential schools and the hostel system in the Yukon and the Northwest Territories had been abolished entirely.
-In northern Canada, many schools at all stages of education have now introduced courses which teach traditional skills and cultural material.
+In northern Canada, many schools at all stages of education have introduced courses which teach traditional skills and cultural material.

 Outside of the formal education system, cultural literacy programs such as Miqqut, Somebody's Daughter, Reclaiming our Sinew, and Traditional Skills Workshop, spearheaded by organizations like Pauktuutit (Inuit Women of Canada) and Ilitaqsiniq (Nunavut Literacy Council), have been successful in reintroducing modern Inuit to traditional clothing-making skills.
 Sewing groups and classes are popular in northern communities, many featuring elders in their traditional teaching role.
 Many museums now cooperate with Inuit communities in knowledge-sharing and training.